stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 Similarly, if a service only uses simple HTTP request methods, `Generic REST` can be used.
 For more details, please refer to [devices with zero code](/thingpedia/developers/thingpedia-device-with-zero-code.md).

+### User visible name and description
+All the devices configured by a user will be shown in the user's [My Almond](https://almond.stanford.edu/me).
+A name and a short description are required for each device.
+Typically this information is provided in the JS code which will introduce later.
+But if you choose `RSS Feed` and `Generic REST` as your package type which requires no code, you need to specify them in the manifest.
+To do so, click the `Properties` button at the top level of the JSON editor and tick the boxes for `User visible name` and `User visible description`, and fill them in.

 ### Category, device domain, and device types
 Field `Category` determines how a device will be configured and how it will appear in the UI.
 Valid categories include